 Flare Street has chosen to switch our banking to a customer owned back which only invests in 'clean' industries as well as creating a 927 hectare Conservation Reserve.

 Our postal service provider has changed this year to a local, registered B Corp and Australia's first 100% carbon neutral delivery service.

-Finally, our packaging which was made from recycled materials & is recyclable will become 100% compostable satchels, along with our Poly-bags for wholesale clients.
+Finally, our packaging which was made from recycled materials & is recyclable has now become 100% compostable satchels, along with our Poly-bags for wholesale clients.

 Fashion & the World

 The fashion industry contributes to a huge amount of pollution through landfill and environmental damage.
 Millions of people suffer every day at the expense of making clothes.
 Workers are poorly treated, underpaid and work in dangerous environments.
 Not only are human rights exploited, our environment is badly affected by systems commonly practiced by major fast-fashion retailers.
 This needs to change.
 We’re careful to operate sustainably and ethically through our sourcing & manufacturing processes.